rwth-acis/CAE-DockerImage/README.md

 ```
 (Note: This doesn't seem to work with ROLE at the moment.
 Specifying the port bindings yourself is recommended)

 There is a dashboard service running on port 3000 that provides status information on the other services and provides a way to upload property files for them.
+Please give the container some time to start all services, especially it can take a minute until the internal ROLE is ready.